Scroll Down

 Based on the Japanese art of Shinrin Yoku, Forest Bathing+ involves a slow exploration of nature through the senses.
 Participants are guided through a series of mindful exercises leading to an enhanced connection with nature and potentially a profoundly relaxed state.
 This calming and relaxing practice has been scientifically measured to have beneficial and lasting therapeutic effects.

 Forest Bathing in the Surrey Hills enables people to create a deeper connection and respect for nature.
-It can also help enable collaboration of landowners across the Surrey Hills if the sessions were to be held on one of their sites, generating an additional source of income.
+This project was to run a series of sessions with vulnerable adults.
+The FiPL grant allowed these sessions to be run, free of charge, for participants from groups from Woking MIND, Catalyst and Halow.
+In addition, the funding enabled collaboration with landowners across the Surrey Hills who permitted the sessions to be held on their land, generating an additional source of income.

 University results from previous sessions